miladyboy/wingman/tasks/Tasks.md

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*
-- [ ] Add visitor and user tracking. *growth*
 - [ ] Add an easy user feedback loop. *growth*

+# Today
+- [ ] Registration should give feedback and guide through the flow *ux*
+- [ ] Add login/signup with google. *ux*
+- [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
 - [ ] Improve "Pricing" aka payment page. *ux*
-- [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
+- [ ] Add visitor and user tracking. *growth*
+- [ ] The instant preview is showing two messages after sending a message.
+One with the text and one with the text and image. *bug*
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
 - [ ] I should be able to send a photo without a text message. *bug*
-- [ ] The instant preview is showing two messages after sending a message.
-One with the text and one with the text and image. *bug*

-# Today
+# Doing
-- [ ] Registration should give feedback and guide through the flow *ux*
-- [ ] Create a logo for the app.
 - [ ] Add a favicon. *ux*
-- [ ] Add login/signup with google. *ux*

-# Doing
-- [ ] Make sure Stripe works in production.  *important*

 # Done
+- [x] Create a logo for the app.
+- [x] Make sure Stripe works in production.  *important*
 - [x] A paid user shouldn't be able to access /subscribe
 - [x] Test the stripe subscription flow.
 - [x] Landing page loads and primary CTA works